Ethylene

 Ethylene (IUPAC name: ethene) is a hydrocarbon which has the formula C2H4 or H2C=CH2.
 It is a colourless, flammable gas with a faint "sweet and musky" odour when pure.
 It is the simplest alkene (a hydrocarbon with carbon–carbon double bonds).

 Ethylene is widely used in the chemical industry, and its worldwide production (over 225 million tonnes in 2022) exceeds that of any other organic compound.
 Much of this production goes toward creating polyethylene, which is a widely used plastic containing polymer chains of ethylene units in various chain lengths.
-Production emits greenhouse gases, including methane from feedstock production and carbon dioxide from any non-sustainable energy used.
+This process is also a significant source of greenhouse gas emissions.

 Ethylene is also an important natural plant hormone and is used in agriculture to induce ripening of fruits.
 The hydrate of ethylene is ethanol.